-- ➤ MRI Brain without and with contrast (CPT® 70553) is the preferred imaging study for evaluation of pediatric demyelinating disease. - MRI Spinal Cord without and with contrast (CPT® 72156 and CPT® 72157) is also indicated for evaluation of pediatric demyelinating disease. - MRI Lumbar Spine without and with contrast (CPT® 72158) is not indicated unless the individual has a tethered cord or other anatomic abnormality causing caudal displacement of the filum terminalis. - CT imaging is generally not indicated in the evaluation of demyelinating disease. - ➤ Metabolic (FDG) PET Brain (CPT® 78608) and MR Spectroscopy (CPT® 76390) are considered investigational for evaluation of pediatric demyelinating diseases. - See Neurometabolic and Neurogenetic Disorders (PEDHD-19.4)
+- MRI Brain without and with contrast (CPT® 70553) is the preferred imaging study for evaluation of pediatric demyelinating disease. - MRI Cervical Spine without and with contrast (CPT® 72156 AND MRI Thoracic Spine without and with contrast CPT® 72157) is also indicated for evaluation of pediatric demyelinating disease. - MRI Lumbar Spine without and with contrast (CPT® 72158) is not indicated unless the individual has a tethered cord or other anatomic abnormality causing caudal displacement of the filum terminalis. - CT imaging is generally not indicated in the evaluation of demyelinating disease. - Metabolic (FDG) PET Brain (CPT® 78608) and MR Spectroscopy (CPT® 76390) are considered investigational for evaluation of pediatric demyelinating diseases. - See Neurometabolic and Neurogenetic Disorders (PEDHD-19.4)